“Mom’s apple pie is the best dessert at the party.”

 Perhaps the best way to get a clear idea of a superlative adjective is to show examples of regular adjectives and their comparative and superlative forms.
 Here is a list of several common adjectives and their degrees of comparison.

 |perfect||more perfect||most perfect|

 Superlative Adjective Irregular Forms

 There are some adjectives that have irregular forms meaning that the superlative can’t be formed by adding the suffix -est or by using the words most or least.
 Here are some examples:

-Understanding the proper use of superlative adjectives isn’t difficult once you understand the rules.
+Understanding the proper use of a superlative adjective isn’t difficult once you understand the rules.
 Remember superlatives are used to compare three or more objects, people, or places and adding the suffix -est creates them.
 If the regular adjective is two or three syllables then precede it with the words most or least.
-You’ll have to memorize a few irregular forms but if you keep these simple rules in mind you can add a new dimension to your writing with superlative adjectives.
+You’ll have to memorize a few irregular forms but if you keep these simple rules in mind you can add a new dimension to your writing with a superlative adjective.